The search for the best strollers of 2017

 Because younger infants lack muscle strength or control to adequately absorb the kind of jarring experienced while running with baby in a jogging stroller, parents should wait until he or she is a minimum of 8 to 12 months old.

 The Baby Trend Expedition is an inexpensive jogging stroller that is easy to push and turn with pneumatic rubber tires and a locking swivel front wheel.
 However, this jogger lacks suspension and tracking abilities, making it a poor choice for serious runners.
-All that being said, we would still recommend this stroller to a friend that wants a jogging stroller feel with large rubber tires, but may not really be interested in regular jogging.
-This budget friendly stroller is good on uneven terrain, has under seat storage, and the three wheel design that is easy to turn in tight spaces.
+All that being said, we would still recommend this product to a friend that wants a jogging stroller feel with large rubber tires, but may not really be interested in regular jogging.
+This budget friendly product is good on uneven terrain, has under seat storage, and the three wheel design that is easy to turn in tight spaces.
 With a list price of $150, this jogger is less than half the price of most joggers, proving you can have a nice moving stroller that is easy to push without the sticker shock.
-This helped the Expedition win a Best Value award in our Best Jogging Stroller Review.
+This helped the Expedition win a Best Value award in our Jogging Stroller Review.

 Easy to push and turn